 3.3.
-Conceptual Site Model Based on the desktop investigation and site walkover undertaken, an assessment of the risk is made to contain the preliminant investigation.
-The second of the risk is made to contain the preliminant investigation. confirm the source - pathway - receptor (S-R-R) linkages identified in the preliminary investigation.
-The results and analysis of the investigation has enabled a basic conceptual model to be produced, which is ofcor presented in Figure 3.1, overleaf.
+Conceptual Site Model Based on the desktop investigation and site walkover undertaken, an assessment of the risk is made to confirm the source - pathway - receptor (S-R-R) linkages identified in the preliminary investigation.
+The results and analysis of the investigation has enabled a basic conceptual model to be produced, which is Consent of con presented in Figure 3.1, overleaf.